ajs-voices/once-upon-a-dream/scenes/052-slow-down.md

 My heart was beating fast and I was nervous as hell, but Zane hadn't told me to fuck off so I was hopeful.
 I missed him.
 Just seeing his blue eyes made my evening.
 Talking to him would be great.
 But I knew he was going to help clean up so I offered my assistance to Drew, but it was Max who put me to work.

 I knew there were eyes on me as I cleaned in my dad's 20's era suit.
 He'd worn it to a costume party and didn't want to return it.
 My dad looked like a ganster in it.
 A real one from the 20s.
 As much as my father hated it I was pretty sure they'd played cops and robbers with it a time or two.
-Jail was a fun time for Baboo.
+Jail was a fun time for Babbo.
 Or at least it sounded like it that night when I snuck in late.
 That's how so many of my nights went.
 Kinky parents getting it on while I was out but forgetting I came home too.
 I never said anything but I knew they humped like bunny rabbits.

 I chuckled to myself as I thought I'd probably be the same at their age.
 I jumped when Zane asked, "What's so funny?"